 The water environment shall be managed to ensure it meets appropriate standards of water clarity and pollution control and contributes to the character and biodiversity of the parkland landscape.

 Park and Green Spaces monitor water bills and water efficiency issues within the park.
-Leaks in toilet fixtures are noted and/or monitored by parks staff on daily inspection.
+Leaks in toilet fixtures are noted and/or monitored by parks staff on daily inspection and by the contract cleaners at time of visit.
 These are dealt with within a 24-hour period, where practicable.